Skip navigation

 Lack of Heat

 This may seem obvious, but your heater should always produce warm air.
 In fact, if you hold your hand up to a vent in your home, the air sheds feel specifically hot.
 If you hold your hand up to an air vent and feel cool, or lukewarm air, then something is wrong.
+Insufficient heat from your furnace can result from airflow issues, duct leaks, or internal component failures, all of which should be addressed promptly to restore comfort and efficiency.
 Heat may be leaking out of ductwork that isn’t sealed properly, or your heater may not be working as it should.

 Bad Air Quality

 If you noticed a lot of dust particles in the air around your home, your heater may be to blame.
 Testing more often may not seem like too big of a hassle, but your heater may be recirculating bacteria and allergens.
 This can lead to respiratory symptoms and getting sick more often.
 If a member of your family has allergies, this can be a big problem.
+Heating issues that reduce air quality are often preventable with routine maintenance.
 The good news is, it’s usually an easy fix.
 Our team may need to replace the air filter, wipe out the inside of your system, and check your ductwork sealing.
 After that, your heater should improve your indoor air quality once again.

 Contact Althoff Home Services today to schedule an appointment with our professionals.
 Chicago’s Choice Since 1961.
 Hand It Off to Althoff!